 In this essay, writer, researcher and advocate Ada Cheong traces this dreaming across the emergence of “migrant poetry” in 2004, its rise in 2014–2017, its peak in 2018–2021, and seeming decline in the last few years.
 In doing so, she explores two key questions: What is “migrant” poetry?
 And what does migrant poetry do?

 We’re always happy to welcome new poets to our archive.
-Do check out our latest profiles Esther Vincent Xueming, Euginia Tan and two Australian-based poets: Anita Pavel and Miriam Wei Wei Lo.
+Adding to our earlier crop of profiles for Anita Patel, Esther Vincent Xueming, Euginia Tan and Miriam Wei Wei Lo, we have: Hamid Roslan, and the late Justin Chin.

 Browse our multimedia content on our YouTube channel.